wp-plugins/agreeable/readme.txt

 === Agreeable ===
-Contributors: kraftpress, buildcreate, thesturs
+Contributors: kraftpress, buildcreate
-Tags: agree, terms, conditions, require, terms, login, log in, admin, login page, admin, buddy press, page, policy, privacy, bbpress, theme my login, signup, register, widgets, comment terms, comments, multisite
+Tags: agree, terms, conditions, require, terms, login, log in, admin, login page, admin, buddy press, page, policy, privacy, bbpress, theme my login, signup, register, widgets, comment terms, comments, multisite, woocommerce
 Requires at least: 3.5
-Tested up to: 3.9.1
+Tested up to: 4.0
 Stable tag: trunk
 License:GPLv2 or later
 Add an "Agree to terms" check box on login, registration, or comment forms.
 Works with BuddyPress, bbPress and MultiSite.

 == Description ==
 Add an "agree to terms" check box to your login, registration, or comment forms, requiring users to agree.
 Tested with BuddyPress and Multisite.
-Based on the I-Agree plugin by thesturs.

-Use the form in the plugin settings page to contact us with feature requests, comments, or concerns.

 = Features =
 * Select your terms page from a dropdown